spectrochempy/spectrochempy/docs/whatsnew/index.rst

 *************

 This is the list of changes to SpectroChemPy between each release.
-For full details, see the `commit logs <https://github.com/spectrochempy/spectrochempy/commits/>`_.
+For full details, see the `commit logs <https://github.com/spectrochempy/spectrochempy/commits/>`_ .
-For install and upgrade instructions, see :ref:`installation`.
+For install and upgrade instructions, see :ref:`installation` .

 Version 0.5
 --------------